awsdocs/amazon-s3-developer-guide/doc_source/network-isolation.md

 # Infrastructure security in Amazon S3<a name="network-isolation"></a>

-As a managed service, Amazon S3 is protected by the AWS global network security procedures that are described in the [Amazon Web Services: Overview of Security Processes](https://d1.awsstatic.com/whitepapers/aws-security-whitepaper.pdf) whitepaper\.
+As a managed service, Amazon S3 is protected by the AWS global network security procedures that are described in the [Amazon Web Services: Overview of Security Processes](https://d1.awsstatic.com/whitepapers/aws-security-whitepaper.pdf)\.

 Access to Amazon S3 via the network is through AWS published APIs\.
 Clients must support Transport Layer Security \(TLS\) 1\.0\.
 We recommend TLS 1\.2\.
 Clients must also support cipher suites with Perfect Forward Secrecy \(PFS\) such as Ephemeral Diffie\-Hellman \(DHE\) or Elliptic Curve Diffie\-Hellman Ephemeral \(ECDHE\)\.
 Additionally, requests must be signed using AWS Signature V4 or AWS Signature V2, requiring valid credentials to be provided\.